Executive MBA

 Self-funded students will have the option of selecting to pay their fees in instalments.
 This option will be made available at the time of responding to your offer.
 For further information about the instalment plan, please contact our Tuition Fee team.

-There are a number of Business School scholarships available to Executive MBA candidates.
+There are a number of scholarships available to Executive MBA candidates.

-To be considered for an award, you must submit your MBA application before the deadline listed under the specific scholarship page.
+To be considered for an award, you must submit your MBA application.
+Ensure it is submitted before the deadline listed under the specific scholarship page.
 To receive notifications about scholarship deadlines and programme news, please join our mailing list.

-Please note that specific scholarship schemes may have earlier application deadlines, so please ensure that you check the details on the Scholarships webpage carefully before applying.
+Please note that specific scholarship schemes may have earlier application deadlines.
+Make sure to check the details on the Scholarships webpage carefully before applying.

 Students may also obtain other sources of funding.
 A list of potential funding sources can be found on the financing your MBA page.